 Insecticides for Spider Control: Insecticides containing active ingredients such as cyfluthrin, cypermethrin, deltamethrin, lambda-cyhalothrin, permethrin, tralomethrin, or even natural pyrethrins (pyrethrum) can be applied according to label directions to control spiders that can be directly targeted with the spray.
 Natural pyrethrins will not provide residual control, but products containing the other active ingredients will provide relatively long residual control, especially when applied indoors where they are not exposed to sunlight.
 Such products can be applied as a spot spray or to voids, cracks, crevices, and baseboards for control of brown recluses and other spiders that live in closets and other storage areas.
 Be sure to read and follow all label directions.

-Insecticides formulated as wettable powders (WPs) provide better residual spider control than ready-to-use formulations, but WPs can be difficult to find in packages labeled for homeowner use.
+Insecticides formulated as wettable powders (WPs) or as microencapsulated formulations provide better residual spider control than ready-to-use formulations, but such professional-grade products can be difficult to find in packages labeled for homeowner use.
 Demon WP/Cyper WP (cypermethrin) is one example of a wettable powder type insecticide that is often used by pest control companies for spider control.
 Wettable powder products must be diluted in water and applied using a pump-up hand sprayer.

 In situations where brown recluses are nesting in wall voids, other voids, or deep cracks and crevices, dusts containing the active ingredient deltamethrin can be especially useful.
 Use a specially designed bulb duster to inject small amounts of dust into such voids, cracks and crevices.
 If necessary, drill small holes to allow dust to be injected into voids that are not otherwise accessible.
 Dusts containing 0.05 percent deltamethrin are readily available at local retailers, but bulb dusters may have to be specially ordered.
 Professional pest control companies use a product called DeltaDust, which contains 0.05 percent deltamethrin.

-Revised by Jerome Goddard, PhD, Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology, and Blake Layton, PhD, Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
-Originally written by Dr. James H. Jarratt, PhD, retired Exten- sion Entomologist, and Jerome Goddard (then at the Mississippi Department of Health).
+Revised by Jerome Goddard, PhD, Extension Professor, Biochemistry, Molecular Biology, Entomology and Plant Pathology and Blake Layton, PhD, Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
+Originally written by James H. Jarratt, PhD, Extension Entomologist (retired), and Jerome Goddard (then at the Mississippi Department of Health).